muiruri3000/aws-projects/WebServer + VPC /README.md

 ## 📘 Project Overview
 The goal of this project was to provision a complete AWS environment capable of hosting a web application using CloudFormation templates.
-It automates network setup, security configurations, and application deployment.
+It automates network setup, security configurations, and application deployment

 ---